 Dr. Sebastian Hainzl, Helmholtz Centre Potsdam GFZ German Research Centre For Geosciences

 Prof. Dr. Matthias Holschneider, University of Potsdam

-PD Dr. Gert Zöller, University of Potsdam
+Prof. Dr. Gert Zöller, University of Potsdam

 Natural seismicity is a non-stationary process with various kinds of transient behaviour on different spatio-temporal scales, e. g., aftershocks, foreshocks, swarm activity, and quiescence on time-scales from hours to decades.
 Man-made earthquakes induced, e. g., by fluid injection in geothermal areas or waste-water disposals, share similar statistical features, but on a smaller spatial scale with transient boundary conditions.
 The knowledge of the transition times and characteristics is in both cases of particular importance for the estimation of the current state of the seismic hazard.
-The project aims at improved identification of these transients by developing new statistical methods based on Bayesian methods.
+The project aimed at improved identification of these transients by developing new statistical methods based on Bayesian methods.
 This allows for a straightforward assessment of uncertainties, which is crucial in the light of the overall low number of data points in typical earthquake catalogues.

 Objectives and Methods

 The project aimed at designing appropriate statistical methods for the identification of transient periods in seismicity in space and time, which included natural and anthropogenic (e.g. earthquakes triggered by fluid intrusion) deviations from stationarity.
 Methods of statistical and physical modelling of seismicity have been used along with modern techniques of Bayesian inference, uncertainty assessment and model selection.
 We used stochastic point processes to model seismicity; the identification of transients including uncertainty assessment was carried out with Bayesian techniques including parameter estimation, model comparison, and selection as well as change-point studies.
 Information criteria and the Bayes factor have been used for model selection.